Information about European Health Care for US Residents

 Publicly Funded Insurance

 A lot of countries in Europe offer publicly funded health insurance.
-Taxation is the primary means to cover cost and everyone is offered health care no matter what their situation.
+Taxation is the primary means to cover cost and everyone has the option for health care no matter what their situation.
 Depending on the country, social health care can cover part of or all of prescription medication.
 In the Netherlands, you must take out a basic level of insurance as an expat within four months of moving to the country.
 Expatica.com explains that companies cannot refuse coverage no matter what your age or health status.
-These companies are federally funded.
+The federal government funds these companies in this situation.

 Another country that covers your health care is France.
-France is considered one of the best countries in the world for health care and if you are employed or living there self employed you will receive all of your health care free.
+France is one of the best countries in the world for health care and if you work, you will receive all of your health care free.
 In France, typically 20% of an individual’s gross salary goes toward social security costs which include health care.

 Switzerland is a great destination because health care is exceptional.
 Once you move to Switzerland, you must get health insurance within the first three months of living there.
 On average, 8% of your income will go towards your health care.
 Additionally, in Switzerland, each individual family member must be covered and you can’t use umbrella coverage.
 Depending on your country, you can change your insurance plans about once a year and can also supplement them with private insurance if needed.